lerausenco/KBE-Prosjekt/README.md

 The factory architect allows the production manager to set maximum and minimum limits for parameters, updates the factory overview website (factory user interface) and creates the dfa file with the customer input.

 ### Setting Parameter Limits - Updating Fuseki Database
 The parameter limits can be set by accesing the set_limits page on the server and submitting the forms.
 The limits are set in the database by performing an update on the database using the function setLimits(max_or_min, values).
 The parameters of this function are a string specifying whether it is the maximum or minimum being updated, and the values for the limits.
-The code which is used the function to create the update string is given below.
+The code which is used in the function to create the update string is given below.

 ```python
 def setLimits(max_or_min, values):